 Materials Returned = Materials Required * (Modifier / 100)

 Raw Materials from the recycling is stored in the recycling entity.
-Any excess materials that can not fit into the recycling entity is lost.
+Any excess materials that can not fit into the recycling entity are lost.
 Materials returned are prioritized based on rarity.

-While the GRZ-6B Wrecker maybe smaller than the EVS Construction Droid, it can fit only a minute amount of materials inside, resulting in the remaining materials being lost.
+As the GRZ-6B Wrecker is smaller than the EVS Construction Droid, it can fit only a small amount of materials inside, resulting in the remaining materials being lost.

 Therefore, the player must decide between speed and return when recycling large numbers of facilities.

-When recycling Stations and ships, Materials recycled from a station are placed into storage containers that are created when the entity is completely recycled.
+When recycling stations and ships from a GRZ-6B Wrecker or EVS Construction Droid, materials recycled from a station are placed into storage containers that are created when the entity is completely recycled.